k8snetworkplumbingwg/multi-networkpolicy-iptables/docs/configurations.md

 #### Add custom iptables/ip6tables rules

-Some IPv4/v6 network may require to accept some specific traffic (e.g. DHCP).
+Some IPv4/v6 networks may require accepting some specific traffic (e.g. DHCP).
 You can add custom iptable rules in ingress/egress for IPv4/v6 network to accept such traffics, by

 - `--custom-v4-ingress-rule-file`
 - `--custom-v4-egress-rule-file`